TramsWang/KBRedundancies/README.md

 ## 4. Repo Organization

-This repos is organized as follows:
+This repo is organized as follows:

 ```
 ┳ README.md